Is This A Noun Or Pronoun

 3. Error Correction: Find sentences with errors in noun-pronoun agreement or pronoun reference and correct them.
 This will help you develop your eye for spotting common mistakes.

 4. Writing Prompts: Use writing prompts to practice using nouns and pronouns in your own writing.
-For example, write a short story about a character who goes on an adventure, paying attention to how you use nouns and pronouns to describe the character, setting, and events.
+Take this: write a short story about a character who goes on an adventure, paying attention to how you use nouns and pronouns to describe the character, setting, and events.

 FAQ